 However, having too much data (or worse — looking at the wrong info) can lead to mishaps, overwhelm, and a lot of business headaches.
 That’s why it’s important to run the right reports for your retail stores.

 Need help doing that?
-We’ve put together a list of the top retail reports you should keep an eye on.
+We’ve put together a list of the top retail reports to monitor in your business.
+So the next time you log into your inventory management software, keep an eye out for the following.

 Keeping your product assortments fresh and relevant is a must if you want to stay in business, so track your inventory like a hawk.
 You can do that with the following reports:

 You always want to know how much merchandise you have in your stores, so if there’s a report that you should run regularly, it should be this one.

 Your “inventory on hand” report should show how many product units you have in each store as well as the current stock value.
 That information tells you how much capital you have in your inventory, which in turn can help you in your financial plans and forecasts.